SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/sigfox.md

 ### <a name="create-device-protocols-sigfox"></a>Creating device protocols

-To process data from Sigfox devices, Cumulocity needs to understand the payload format of the devices.
-Mapping payload data to Cumulocity data can be done by creating a Sigfox device protocol.
+To process data from Sigfox devices, Cumulocity IoT needs to understand the payload format of the devices.
+Mapping payload data to Cumulocity IoT data can be done by creating a Sigfox device protocol.

 During the [device registration](#register-device-sigfox), you can associate this device protocol.
 The received uplink callbacks for this device with a hexadecimal payload will then be mapped to the ones you have configured in your device protocol.